frankvogt/vcf2gwas/MANUAL.md

 vcf2gwas -v [filename] -pf [filename] -p 1 -lmm -nl
 ```

-This can be beneficial to reduce the overall runtime when the analysis results in many significant SNPs.
+**Note**: This can be beneficial to reduce the overall runtime when the analysis results in many significant SNPs.

 ### Change font size in all plots